 Certifications and Licensing for Anthropology Graduates

-Certifications assist Masters in Anthropology online graduates in obtaining a particular job or allowing students to take focused coursework in a specific field of Anthropology.
-There are quite a few Universities and other independent institutions that offer Anthropology Certificate Programs online.
-For example, the University of South Carolina offers Certifications in Historical Archeology and Cultural Resource Management, Museum Management, and Women and Gender Studies.
-Another example is the American Board of Forensic Anthropology (ABFA), with a Certification in Forensic Anthropology for individual practitioners.
+Certifications assist Master’s in Anthropology online graduates in obtaining a particular job or allowing students to take focused coursework in a specific field of Anthropology.
+Quite a few Universities and other independent institutions offer Anthropology Certificate Programs online.
+For example, the University of South Carolina provides Certifications[23] in Historical Archeology and Cultural Resource Management, Museum Management, and Women and Gender Studies.
+Another example is the American Board of Forensic Anthropology (ABFA), with a Certification in Forensic Anthropology [24] for individual practitioners.
+Some professional certifications that students of graduate programs in anthropology can take up include:

-Touching upon the topic of Licensure – most careers relating to Anthropology do not necessitate any additional licensing or special certification.
-In general, employers look for a Master’s in Anthropology degree from a reputed and accredited University.
-On the other hand, there are chances that Forensic Anthropologists who work for or with the government may be required to undergo special training and even perhaps security clearance, but may still not require any license in particular.
+Touching upon Licensure – most careers relating to Anthropology do not necessitate additional licensing or special certification.
+Employers generally seek a Master’s in Anthropology degree from a reputable, accredited University.
+On the other hand, there are chances that Forensic Anthropologists who work for or with the government may be required to undergo special training and even perhaps security clearance but may still not require any license in particular.

 Additional Resources for Anthropology Professionals

-Resources can assist students, and even professionals, with their Anthropology studies and research.
-A graduate of a Master’s in Anthropology online should stay up to date with current research and professional practices.
-Connecting with like-minded peers is always advisable, as individuals and groups can get the support they may need to advance their careers.
-Membership with professional associations is a great way to identify workshops, seminars, and conferences in Anthropology as well.
+Resources can assist students and professionals with their Anthropology studies and research.
+A graduate of a Master’s in Anthropology online should stay current with current research and professional practices.
+Connecting with like-minded peers is always advisable, as individuals and groups can get the support they need to advance their careers.
+Membership with professional associations is a great way to identify workshops, seminars, and Anthropology conferences.
 Here are a few that cater to several fields of Anthropology:

-The American Association of Physical Anthropologists (AAPA) has a wealth of resources that span careers, webinars, publications, and more.
+The American Association of Physical Anthropologists (AAPA) has many resources spanning careers, webinars, publications, and more.

 In addition to offering Scholarships and Awards, the Association of Latino and Latina Anthropologists (ALLA) has several publications and better caters to Latino/Latina students and professionals in particular.

-The National Association for the Practice of Anthropology (NAPA) offers mentoring, internship tips, fellowships, and information on careers, among other resources.
+The National Association for the Practice of Anthropology (NAPA) offers mentoring, internship tips, fellowships, and career information, among other resources.

 The Society for Applied Anthropology (SfAA) promotes the investigation of the principles of human behavior and the application of these principles to contemporary issues and problems.
-The site hosts webinars, publications, and job postings and has an excellent online community as well.
+The site hosts webinars, publications, and job postings and has an excellent online community.

 From resources for Archeologists and Educators to publications and online seminars, the Society for American Archeology (SAA) caters to the many needs of individuals connected with Archeology.